Q: What’s included in the price?

 Q: Do you recommend purchasing Trip Protection Insurance?

 Absolutely!
 It is not uncommon that some of our guests must cancel their trips due to unforeseen reasons.
 We strongly recommend buying Travel Protection Insurance.
 Prior to trip departure, a sudden illness or injury involving yourself, a family member, or a travel companion can lead to a canceled trip.
 Also, unexpected travel interruptions and delays can cause guests to miss the tour departure.
 Travel Protection Insurance also provides full medical coverage in the event of an accident or illness incurred while traveling.

 When Four Season Guides secures your tour, we incur many non-refundable expenses.
 When a guest cancels a reservation, we must enforce our cancellation policy.
 Once you are within 30 days of the departure date (or 60 days for Phantom Ranch and Custom/Private trips), these consequences become significant and result in a full forfeiture of your trip cost.
 Furthermore, the majority of travel insurance claims happen one week prior to trip departure.
 For this reason, we strongly recommend buying Travel Protection Insurance.

 Please visit our Travel Protection Insurance page for details.

 Q: Do I have to have previous hiking/backpacking experience?

 We also offer a number of fantastic trips that do not require carrying a heavy backpack.
-Mule-assisted, basecamp and lodge-based adventures are all excellent options for folks looking for a more “easy-going” outdoor experience!
-But keep in mind, all of our overnight trips are designed to appeal to healthy, active travelers.
+Mule-assisted, basecamp and lodge-based adventures are all excellent options for folks looking for a more “easy-going” outdoor experience.
+But keep in mind, all of our overnight trips are designed to appeal to healthy, active travelers looking to spend their days out on the trails hiking, exploring, and exercising quite vigorously.
 Expect to spend the majority of each day hiking in the outdoors!

 Q: How do you rate these hikes?